probeiuscorp/fslc-presentations/dependent-types/slides.md

 - If a list is not-empty, can we guarantee its reverse is also non-empty?
 - Can we guarantee some function is commutative?
 - Can we guarantee some function is monotone?
+- Has this kind of AST node already been handled?

 <!-- pause -->